Reading Strategy

 In school:

-At Parklands Primary we follow the Letters and Sounds scheme of phonics teaching through ‘Floppy Phonics.’
-We work in Partnership with the Outwood English Hub.
-We undertook a full review, training and invested £6000 in a new Phonic scheme and home reading to ensure we continue we close the gap.
+At Parklands Primary we follow the Letters and Sounds scheme of phonics teaching through ‘Read Write Inc.’ We work in Partnership with the Great Heights English Hub.
 We have a newly appointed Phonics leader.
 Each child in Reception and Yr1 has a daily, minimum 20-minute phonics lesson, following the teaching sequence of revisit/ review – teach – practise – apply.
 In Yr2, children access a balance of both phonic and spelling punctuation and grammar (SPAG) lessons based on their individual needs and attainment.
-Reception and KS1 children are either taught as a whole class or sometimes put into small groups, based on regular assessments so that children’s learning needs are accurately matched to the correct provision.
+Reception and KS1 children are taught through streamed groups, based on regular assessments so that children’s learning needs are accurately matched to the correct provision.
 Small phonic sessions or interventions are delivered by teaching assistants and overseen by the class teacher, to provide complimentary teaching.

 Sessions are lively, fast-paced, and fun.
 In a session, children are taught either phonemes/ digraphs/ trigraphs, high frequency and/or tricky words and these are consolidated through reading and writing.
 There is an emphasis on paired work and lots of opportunities to speak and listen, as well as to read and write the sounds.